 A grade of I (incomplete) may be given for illness, accident, or other unusual hardship beyond the student’s control.
 This grade may be granted with the intent to resume classes once the hardship has been resolved.

 Students must show Satisfactory Academic Progress (SAP) toward completing course objectives.
 All periods of enrollment count toward SAP.
-In order to meet SAP, students must achieve at least a 70% passing grade in each course.
-Students who fail to make satisfactory progress will be subject to dismissal from PPATEC.
-If a student fails to meet the 70% pass standard in a given course, they will be placed in a probationary status for a period of one week in order to retest to meet the 70% standard.
-At the end of the probationary period, if the student fails to meet the 70% standard, the student will be terminated from PPATEC.
+In order to meet SAP, students must achieve at least a 70% passing grade on certification tests.
+Students who fail to make satisfactory progress will be subject to a probationary period.
+If a student fails to meet the 70% pass standard in a given certification, they will be placed in a probationary status for a period of one week in order to retest to meet the 70% standard.
+At the end of the probationary period, if the student fails to show improving test scores, the student could be terminated from PPATEC.

 Students whose enrollment is interrupted may apply for a leave of absence.
 Formal requests for leaves should be made to PPATEC administration via the course instructor.